ijzer/cwbot-ndy/doc/readme.txt

 cwbot.modules.messages.SmoreModule - shoots marshmallows at users with a
 	s'more gun.
 To get smores, a user should send marshmallows to the bot.
 	Either a user needs to donate a s'more gun to the bot for this functionality, or the user needs to send their own gun, in which case the bot will use that gun and then send it back.

+cwbot.modules.messages.HotdogModule - A hotdog storing module.
+Users can send
+	hotdog items to the bot and then send a special message to have the bot place them in the hot dog stand.
+The bot requires a VIP key for this module to work.

 cwbot.modules.messages.BuffbotModule - A buffbot module.
 Users can send a
     specified amount of meat to receive various buffs.
 An example